MonaSolutions/MonaServer/doc/index.rst

 - The powerful LuaJIT_ compiler combined in a useful lua API to write server applications,
 - **NoSQL** database management system,
-- **RTMFP** Protocal, which provide P2P channels, UDP reliable and non-reliable communication and many other great features,
+- **RTMFP** Protocol, which provide P2P channels, UDP reliable and non-reliable communication and many other great features,
 - And all of this developed keeping in mind the 5 following notions: speed, light weight, cross-platform, scalable and elegant **C++11** code.

 Mona currently supports the following protocols: